BACHELOR OF BUSINESS (ADVANCED BUSINESS LEADERSHIP) AND LAWS,

 “It was very interactive,” she says.
 “We’d chat and comment online.
 From the beginning, there was a real human connection.”

 When the 50 student entrepreneurs eventually attended the face-to-face intensives at the SSE campus, many of them were already good friends.
 An ecosystem scavenger hunt and other small group activities made sure everyone got to know each other.

 When Rose returned back to Western Sydney University, her outlook had changed.

 “SSE taught me that there were limitless ways to get the most out of university.
 I realised that my involvement in campus life could bring me into a world of new perspectives, possibilities and opportunities to do something more.”

 On campus, she got involved in the WSU Innovation and Entrepreneurship Society, started teaching English to refugees, and in the summer break, got an internship with UNICEF, writing country reports for the State of the World’s Children.
 She’s also been on two international exchanges to China and South Africa.

-Rose has pivoted from wanting to be a “ruthless” commercial lawyer, to becoming a lawyer with a conscience, and is currently building her experience to pursue her passion for human rights.
+Rose now wants to become a lawyer with a conscience and is currently building her experience to pursue her passion for human rights.